 - Material: You want a grill press made from a material that will heat evenly.
-Cast iron grill presses have the weight and the conduction, but they need extra care to prevent rusting.
+Cast-iron grill presses have the weight and the conduction, but they need extra care to prevent rusting.
 Stainless steel will not heat as much as cast iron, but they’re easier to care for.

 - Handle: A grill press should have a solid, sturdy handle at a height that leaves enough room for you to grab it safely.
 If it’s made of a material that will heat up, don’t forget your oven mitt or a thick towel.

 If you’re starting with a grill press, there are a few tips for getting the best results.
-Preheat your grill press on your grill, in your skillet, or on your griddle to sear both sides simultaneously.
+Preheat your grill press on your grill, skillet, or griddle to sear both sides simultaneously.
 Remember that the grill press will shorten your cooking time.
 The grill press doesn’t have to be on your food the entire time you cook.
 Once you have the sear you want, you can take it off.
 Don’t crowd food under your grill press.
 If you do, you may end up steaming it.
-If you keep these basic rules in mind, using a grill press is a very simple way to achieve an excellent taste and appealing presentation.
+If you keep these basic rules in mind, using a grill press is a simple way to achieve an excellent taste and appealing presentation.

-Cuisinart CGPR-221 Cast Iron Grill Press
+Cuisinart CGPR-221 Cast-Iron Grill Press

 A trusted cookware brand and a straightforward design are everything you need in a grill press without any frill.

 Pros: Constructed of solid cast iron, this grill press weighs 2.8 pounds to press your meat, burger, or panini effectively.
-A wooden handle allows for a comfortable grip and you to touch the press’s handle without an oven mitt.
+A wooden handle allows for a comfortable grip, and you to touch the press’s handle without an oven mitt.
 Grill markings add the quintessential look to your meal, perfect for social media sharing.

 Cons: Before use, season the grill press for the best results.
 It is larger than most skillets indoors, meaning it can be difficult or impossible to use on most skillets effectively.

-Bellemain Cast Iron Grill Press
+Bellemain Cast-Iron Grill Press

-Lodge L8RFIP Eight-Inch Seasoned Cast Iron Grill Press
+Lodge L8RFIP 8-Inch Seasoned Cast-Iron Grill Press

 This versatile press comes already seasoned and ready to take any grilled meal to the next level.

-Charcoal Companion CC5159 Cast Iron Grill Marks Press
+Charcoal Companion CC5159 Cast-Iron Grill Marks Press

 Add beautiful grill marks to your meat no matter where you cook it with this grill press.